 Originally coming into the league as the Winnipeg Jets in 1979, the Arizona Coyotes are one of those 11 teams to never win the Stanley Cup.
 They relocated to Phoenix as the Phoenix Coyotes in 1996, and then in 2014 changed the name to the Arizona Coyotes.
 No matter their location or name though, the team has never even reached the Stanley Cup Final.

-Their closest encounter came in the 2011-12 season, the only trip in franchise history to the Conference Final.
-They had just won the franchise’s first-ever Division title and were heading into the playoffs with home ice.
-In round one, they defeated the strong Blackhawks in six games, their first series win since 1987.
+Their closest encounter came in the 2011-12 season, the only trip in franchise history to the conference final.
+They had just won the franchise’s first-ever division title and were heading into the playoffs with home ice.
+In Round 1, they defeated the strong Blackhawks in six games, their first series win since 1987.
 They then defeated the Nashville Predators in five games to reach the third round and the Kings.

 4. Philadephia Flyers